kornavol/Trn-project.-Task-Manager/README.md

 - alternative find method but without return forEach and return null as break

+- Why "start" log always  = 0;
+- Why my UseState is executing in the end even if "gate is closet".
+- If  I re-render DOM with active UseEff (in process).
+This action is cloning the useEffect

 ## Bug

 - After compute time period for first task, I create a new one  (which as default has status - active) and start time.
 The result will be wrong;